kirteymanr/HPCA-2023/Programming Assignment-01/ReadMe.md

    - Analysis of L1/L2/L3 cache misses, TLB misses, branch misprediction events, and their impact on CPI.
    - Statistical evaluation using RMSE, R2, adjusted R2 values, and residuals.

-## Instructions
+## Folders

 1. **Branch Prediction**:
-   - Follow the setup instructions in `codes/branch_prediction/README.md` to run simulations with Champsim.
-   - Use the SPEC benchmark traces provided in the `codes/benchmarks/` folder for evaluation.
+   - `code/Problem 1(a)`: Code to evaluate (MPKI and IPC) SPEC programs for GSHARE, PERCEPTRON, and TAGE predictor.
+   - `code/Problem 1(b)`: Code to evaluate MPKI and IPC for TAGE predictor for varying history length and table sizes.
+   - `code/Problem 1(c)`: Code to evaluate (MPKI and IPC) for HYBRID predictor.

 2. **CPI Stack Analysis**:
-   - Ensure hardware performance counters are accessible.
+   - `code/Problem 2`: Code to obtain CPI stack for programs using hardware performance counters and linear regression.
-   - Run the scripts in `codes/cpi_stack_analysis/` to collect data and fit the regression model.

 ## References

 - Champsim Simulator: [GitHub Repository](https://github.com/ChampSim/ChampSim)